cy6erGn0m/vertx3-lang-kotlin/README.md

 Both on-disk caching and ETag configured properly may significantly reduce web server performance

-> :red_circle: Notice that on-disk cache not have no invalidation rules yet
+> :red_circle: Notice that on-disk cache has no invalidation rules yet

 ### More examples
 See [more examples](src/examples/kotlin).
 Some of them just copied from original examples at vert.x repo.